Ramzi Saleh

-Ramzi Saleh (رَمْزِيّ سُلَيْمَان أَحْمَد صَالِح; born 8 August 1980) is a Palestinian international footballer.
-He plays as a goalkeeper, most recently for El Gouna.
+Ramzi Soliman Ahmed Saleh (رَمْزِيّ سُلَيْمَان أَحْمَد صَالِح; born 8 August 1980) is a Palestinian international footballer.
+He plays as a goalkeeper.
+Born in Egypt and raised in Saudi Arabia during the 1990s, he plays for the Palestine national football team.

 He is the most capped player for Palestine at international level.
-Saleh had participated in every single FIFA World Cup qualification campaign for Palestine (2002–2014) until injury prevented him for playing against Afghanistan and Thailand in the preliminary rounds of 2014 World Cup qualification.
+Saleh participated in every single FIFA World Cup qualification campaign for Palestine (2002–2014) until injury prevented him for playing against Afghanistan and Thailand in the preliminary rounds of 2014 World Cup qualification.

 Early years

-Ramzi Saleh was born in Cairo, Egypt to Palestinian father and Egyptian mother, but moved to Jeddah, Saudi Arabia, in 1990.
-He started to play for local club Al-Ittihad at youth level but eventually returned to the Gaza Strip with his family when his father retired, he signed with Shabab Jabalia in 1999.
-The following year, he was called up to the national team where he quickly became the undisputed number one, turning in several key saves.
+Ramzi Saleh was born in Cairo, Egypt to Palestinian father and Egyptian mother, but emigrated to Saudi Arabia in 1990.
+He was raised in the city of Jeddah and started to play for local club Al-Ittihad at youth level.
+However, Ramzi stated that he did not have a Saudi Passport while he was in Saudi Arabia.
+He returned to the Gaza Strip with his family when his father retired.
+Ramzi signed with Shabab Jabalia in 1999.

 Club career

 Move to Al-Ahly

 After being awarded a 3-day trial with Egyptian footballing giants Al-Ahly, Shabab Jabalia, in a show of good faith, released him without demanding a transfer fee.
 After months of playing second fiddle and no official appearances he was awarded the starting job for Al-Ahly after a series of mistakes by incumbent Amir Abdelhamid.
 He made his first appearance against Ismaily in a 0–1 loss on the 20th Matchday of the 2008/09 season.
-In the following match, a 2–2 draw with Petrol Asyut, Saleh put in a match of the man performance helping Al-Ahly salvage a point In recognition of his performances, he was awarded Egyptian Premier League Player of the Month for the month of March.
-The 2008/09 season ended with Ramzi Saleh helping Al-Ahly to another league title after defeating Ismaily 1–0 in a playoff.
+In the following match, a 2–2 draw with Petrol Asyut, Saleh put in a match of the man performance helping Al-Ahly salvage a point The 2008/09 season ended with Ramzi Saleh helping Al-Ahly to another league title after defeating Ismaily 1–0 in a playoff.